 A skipping heart beat

 ‘Palpitations – fast or irregular heart beats – are extremely common perimenopausally.
 We don’t know why but fluctuating levels of oestrogen causing sudden widening of the blood vessels – the same mechanism that causes hot flushes – may be responsible,’ says Heather Currie.

 A recent study found that heart rate increased by, on average, four beats a minute during a hot flush.
 Palpitations often occur at night or while you are relaxing and are usually more of a nuisance than harmful.

 Rest and breathe quietly for five minutes, and they will usually subside.
 Regular meditation can help keep them at bay.
 But, if dizziness, fainting, or tightness in the chest or neck accompanies palpitations seek immediate medical help.

 Perimenopause treatment: What are your options?

-Alternatively, you could try hormone therapy, but always discuss this in detail with your doctor first.
+There are other treatment options too, but always discuss any of these possibilities in detail with your doctor first.